leptos-community/meetups/meeting-01-agenda__Jan28_2024.md

 # Part 1: Live Stream and Community Watch Party

-Community gathers in Discord Stage for a Watch Party while presentation is streamed on YouTube and X. Organizers may also stream into the stage as well, or it can simply be watched on YouTube or X.
+Community gathers in Discord Stage for a Watch Party while presentation is streamed on YouTube, Twitch and X. Organizers may also stream into the stage as well, or it can simply be watched on YouTube, Twitch or X.

 ## Introduction to Meetup Series and Organizers